-The GAA's Covid Advisory Group met this evening (Wednesday) to consider the outcome of a meeting between the GAA, Ladies Gaelic Football Association and Camogie Association and representatives of the lrish Government.
+A chara, The GAA's Covid Advisory Group met this evening to consider the outcome of a meeting between the three Gaelic Games governing bodies (GAA, Ladies Gaelic Football Association and Camogie Association) and representatives of the lrish Government, including the Minister of State for Sport, which took place earlier this week.

 The meeting was held to brief the governing bodies on the short-term prospects for a return to training and playing of our games.
 The Government representatives clarified that inter-county Gaelic Games activity is not covered under the current Level 5 exemptions for elite sports.

-A revised Master Fixture Calendar will be unveiled once a new Government road map for society and sport is made available.
+We want to remind you all again that we will prepare a revised Master Fixture Calendar and plan for the remainder of 2021once a new Government road map for society and sport is made available.

 Subscribe or register today to discover more from DonegalLive.ie